hn303/CamLandEc-RM03/supervision1-assignment.md

 4. Open it in excel and comprise only one sheet, containing five columns, Ward Code, Ward name, Y2011, Y2016 and Y2021.<br>
 ![](statics/Assignment1_pop.png)

-5. Import comprised csv file into QGIS.
+5. Import comprised CSV file into QGIS.

 **Question A: Which ward has the highest and lowest population in 2011, 2016 and 2021?
 Tabulate and also write respective population.**

-6. Right-click the `Cam_City` and click `Properties` option.
-Switch to the `Join` section on the side and click `add` button to join the population table `2015-based population forecasts for Cambridge` to the `Cam_City` shapefile.
+6. Right-click the `Cam_City` and click the `Properties` option.
+Switch to the `Join` section on the side and click the `Add` button to join the population table `2015-based population forecasts for Cambridge` to the `Cam_City` shapefile.
 Select `Ward name` as Join field and `wd15nm` as Target field.
 Once this is done, the Attribute Table of `Cam_City` shapefile should show the Ward name and the population of each ward in 2011, 2016 and 2021.<br>
 ![](statics/Assignment1_join.png)
 ![](statics/Assignment1_joined.png)

 7. Use the `Export` command to create a new shapefile, name it as `Cam_City_Pop.shp`.
 The Attribute Table of this shapefile must be showing the ward names as well as the corresponding population in 2011, 2016 and 2021.<br>

 8. In the Attribute Table of `Cam_City_Pop` shapefile, click `Open field calculator`.
 Create a new field named as `Ward_Area` and set the output field type to ‘Decimal number (real)’, Precision = 4 and Scale = 2.
-In the expression window, input `$area/1000000` and We will compute the area of each ward in km2 (sq kilometre).<br>
+In the expression window, input `$area/1000000` and We will compute the area of each ward in km2 (sq kilometres).<br>
 Note: you can find `$area` in the right list under `Geometry` section.<br>
 ![](statics/Assignment1_area.png)